hasnachamlal/K-EN/Read me.md

 V1:100%, V2:99% and V3:100%

 # K-EN on real data
- The performance of K-EN can be tested on real data, the script "KEN_Real_DATA.rmd" has been run on eyedata (package(flare))
+ The performance of K-EN can be tested on real data, the script "KEN_Real_DATA.Rmd" has been run on eyedata (package(flare))

 # Authors
 Hansna Chamlal, Asmaa Bezmane and Tayeb Ouaderhman